Mamasa Regency

-Mamasa Regency (Kabupaten Mamasa), covering a land area of 3,005.88 km^{2} with its capital at Mamasa city, is the only inland regency without a coast among the six regencies that make up the West Sulawesi (Sulawesi Barat) Province on the island of Sulawesi in Indonesia.
+Mamasa Regency (Kabupaten Mamasa), covering a land area of 3,005.88 km^{2} with its capital at Mamasa town, is the only landlocked regency among the six regencies that make up the West Sulawesi (Sulawesi Barat) Province on the island of Sulawesi in Indonesia.
 The Mamasa people, a sub-group of the Toraja people, form the most common ethnic group.

 History

 Pre-history

 The oldest evidence for humans on Sulawesi are stone tools produced by archaic humans, dating from over 200,000 to 100,000 years ago, that were found at the Talepu site in southwestern Sulawesi.

 Hindu-Buddhist era

 In 1367, several identified polities located on the island were mentioned in the Javanese manuscript Nagarakretagama dated from the Majapahit period.
 Canto 14 mentioned polities including Gowa, Makassar, Luwu and Banggai.
 It seems that by the 14th century, polities in the island were connected in an archipelagic maritime trading network, centered in the Majapahit port in East Java.
 By 1400, a number of nascent agricultural principalities had arisen in the western Cenrana valley, as well as on the south coast and on the west coast near modern Parepare.